tsgates/arch-wiki-markdown/wiki/ASUS_Zenbook_Prime_UX31A.md

 environment. ~/.config/touchegg/touchegg.conf can then be configured as necessary.

+> Multi-tap, two-finger scrolling doesn't work

+Check "xinput list" and see whether the Elantech touchpad was recognized as an Elantech Click-pad.
+If so, brenix's comment in psmouse-elantech AUR fixed it for me.

 > Multitouch gestures in Gnome 3

 GNOME 3's gnome-shell does its own mouse-handling, which can interfere